crabulik/Bookshelf/EA/PreliminarySolutionDesign.md

 The storage layer of the Bookshelf contains two major parts

-- Main relational storage (any SQL storage engine).
-Due to a moderate number of system users, there is no need for noSQL engines.
+- Main Database (any SQL or NoSQL storage engine).
+The exact engine should be selected on SA level.

 - Blob storage for storing media files such as cover images of the books, sample pages, attachments.
 Any solution with S3 like API is preferable for a soft switch to and from cloud solutions.